palotas-bme/DistilBERT/README.md

 <https://arxiv.org/abs/1910.01108>

 ## Current state of the project

 We are going to use the MRQA dataset to finetune our model which is a dataset for training LLMs for extractive question answering tasks.
 It includes multiple datasets (for example: SQUAD, TriviaQA, NaturalQA) in a uniform format.
-The files required for submission for Milestone 1 can be found in the Milestone 1 directory.
-The preprocess file runs automatically when running the docker image.
+The files required for submission for Milestone 2 can be found in the Milestone 2 directory.

 - Dockerfile can be used to build the container
 - requirements.txt contains the appropriate versions of the libraries needed to run the preprocessing script
-  - distilbert_mrqa_preprocess.py loads and preprocesses the dataset for training and               testing the model
+- main.py loads and preprocesses the dataset for training and testing the model, and runs the finetuning
-  - main.py was only used to test the docker image

 ## Build